czyzby/gdx-lml/README.md

 #LibGDX Kiwi Utilities Library
 Kiwi is a small set of utilities inspired by Guava.

 Why the fruity name?
-Well, guava is a fruit after all... that, and I didn't want to create 100th gdx-util out there, to be honest.
+Well, I like kiwis and guava is a fruit after all... that, and I didn't want to create 100th gdx-util out there, to be honest.

 Since LibGDX is using its own collections - without implementation of standard Java interfaces, for better and for worse - most Java collection utilities are somewhat useless.
 That, or they are unavailable for GWT and/or contain a lot of unnecessary classes, which are pretty easy to mix up and import by mistake.
 Kiwi tries to change that, by having LibGDX-based utilities that could be at least partially useful in pretty much any GDX application.